-Let’s break each of them down:
+Let’s break down each one:

 Click here for step-by-step instructions on how to update your hours!

-Whether you’re just starting out or you’ve been in business for a while, it’s important to ask your customers for reviews!
+Whether you’re just starting out, or you’ve been in business for a while, it’s important to ask your customers for reviews!

 Most people depend on reviews nowadays when choosing a business.
 If your business has very few reviews, potential customers may go to a competitor instead.